star-daughter/star-daughter/README.md

 silly dumbass
 -------------

-* 🌍  I'm based in in a dream
+* 🌍  I'm based in a dream
 * ✉️  You can contact me at [pigeon mail](mailto:pigeon mail)
 * 🧠  I'm learning weird snake with a blue-yellow logo